Phone-GWP-group

 Posted In: Environment | Guides and Advice

-Recycling packaging
+Recycling your packaging

 A guide to the cardboard recycling process

-Even though you come into contact with it every day, the question of how is cardboard recycled is probably not something you consider often.
+Even though you come into contact with it every day, the question of how cardboard is recycled is probably not something you consider often.
 Yet cardboard (and paper-based packaging) has one of the highest recycling rates in the UK.

-So, how is cardboard recycled?
+So, how exactly is cardboard recycled?

-Cardboard recycling involves a 6-step process.
-These steps are collection, sorting, shredding and pulping, filtering, finishing, and converting back into corrugated board.
+Cardboard recycling involves a six-step process.
+These steps are collection, sorting, shredding, and pulping; filtering; finishing; and converting back into corrugated board.
 It is possible to recycle cardboard more than 20 times before the fibres become too weak.
-Over 70% of the cardboard used in the UK is recycled.

 Stacks of cardboard about to be recycled.